mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > After finishing this book, you will have a deep understanding of how to set technical direction for a machine learning project.

-Sau khi đọc xong cuốn sách này, bạn sẽ hiểu sâu hơn về cách lựa chọn hướng giải quyết kỹ thuật cho đề tài machine learning.
+Sau khi đọc xong cuốn sách này, bạn sẽ hiểu sâu hơn về cách lựa chọn hướng giải quyết kỹ thuật cho đề tài học máy.

 > But your teammates might not understand why you’re recommending a particular direction.
 Perhaps you want your team to define a single-number evaluation metric, but they aren’t convinced.
 How do you persuade them?